jessepav/libgdx-wiki-old/Maven-integration.md

 If you use the archetype you do not need to add the repository to your Maven settings.

-Setting up libgdx with Maven is non trivial as it
+Setting up libGDX with Maven is non trivial as it

   * contains native libraries
   * deploys to GWT
   * deploys to Android

-To handle these issues, libgdx relies on the following Maven plugins:
+To handle these issues, libGDX relies on the following Maven plugins:

   * [GWT Maven plugin, version 2.5.0](http://mojo.codehaus.org/gwt-maven-plugin/), to compile and package the GWT project.
   * [Maven native dependencies plugin](http://code.google.com/p/mavennatives/), to copy the native libraries to the appropriate place